INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 | Dependency | N/A |

 The CoupledResource metadata element refers to, where relevant, the target spatial data set(s) of the described service.
-It is implemented by reference, i.e. through a URL that points to the metadata record of the data on
-which the service operates.
-It helps therefore linking services to the relevant datasets.
+It is implemented by reference, i.e. through a URL that points to the metadata record of the data on which the service operates.
+It therefore helps to link services to the relevant datasets.
 This conformance class strictly follows the **TG Requirement 3.6** of the [INSPIRE MD TG] for the expression of the CoupledResource element.

 Regarding the definition of a Network Service metadata, two scenarios have been identified for publishing metadata conforming to the [IRs for NS], and on the [INSPIRE MD TG].
-It is up to the Member
-State to choose which scenario best fits its needs.
-As these scenarios are not mutually exclusive, a
-Member State may choose to implement both.
+It is up to the Member State to choose which scenario best fits their specific needs.
+As these scenarios are not mutually exclusive, a Member State may also choose to implement both.

-**NOTE** For the ATOM implementation, the [INSPIRE NS - Download Service TG] doesn't offers a similar multiple scenario configuration, due to the lack of mapping elements in such implementation.
+**NOTE** For the ATOM implementation, the [INSPIRE NS - Download Service TG] does not offer a similar multiple scenario configuration due to the lack of mapping elements in such an implementation.

 ### 8.2.1 INSPIRE Network service - Scenario 1

-- With the implementation of the Scenario 1, the INSPIRE network service metadata is available in a Discovery Service catalog and it is referenced through the `<inspire_common:MetadataURL>` element within the extended INSPIRE capabilities of such service.
+- With the implementation of Scenario 1, the INSPIRE network service metadata is available in a Discovery Service catalog and is referenced through the `<inspire_common:MetadataURL>` element within the extended INSPIRE capabilities of such service.
 - The service metadata shall define a `<srv:operatesOn>` element for every defined data set published by the service.
 - The data set metadata URL may point to a Discovery Service different from the national reference catalog.
 This may apply especially for federated Discovery Service catalogues.